-The digital transformation of Industry is huge, the rate of change is accelerating and it is having a much broader economic and social impact than with the previous revolutions which were driven by steam and coal, electricity, and latterly computers.
-New architectures are emerging that can take advantage of the state-of-the-art in connected consumer electronics, unequalled global internet connectivity, efficient cloud compute and storage as well as swarm intelligence.
+The digital transformation of industry is huge, the rate of change is accelerating, and it has a much broader economic and social impact than the previous revolutions driven by steam and coal, electricity, and, latterly, computers.

 Designing for Digital

-The digital transformation journey envisioned by many industrial players is an endurance marathon that can only be achieved with a phased approach.
-A common trajectory starts with (1) enhancing instrumentation, (2) digitizing remote monitoring of simple processes, (3) embedding basic automation with humans in the loop for support and corrective oversight, (4) applying machine learning and, eventually, (5) broadening AI-powered services to control the equipment with minimal human involvement.
+The successful digital transformation journey envisioned by many industrial players is an endurance marathon that can only be achieved with a phased approach driven by a digital transformation framework and by including key elements of digital transformation.
+A typical trajectory starts with (1) enhancing instrumentation, (2) digitizing remote monitoring of simple processes, (3) embedding basic automation with humans in the loop for support and corrective oversight, (4) applying machine learning, and, eventually, (5) broadening AI-powered services to control the equipment with minimal human involvement.

 This is the dream, but only part of the picture.
-Jeanne Ross et al. described in their 2019 book Designed for Digital 1 (MIT CISR), the digital platform as only one of five building blocks for a successful digital/data transformation in a sample of approximately 200 organizations.
-The others include the operational backbone (with its ERP, MES, and CRM), a shared understanding of the customer needs, an accountability framework, and, for the more advanced, an external developer platform to increase reach in the wider ecosystem.
-The accountability framework and governance mechanism drive the organization’s ability to scale the most successful initiatives and provide the foundation needed to turn them into enterprise-grade solutions.
+Jeanne Ross et al. described in their 2019 book Designed for Digital 1 (MIT CISR) the digital platform as only one of five building blocks for the successful digital transformation of businesses in a sample of approximately 200 organizations.
+The others include the operational backbone (with its ERP, MES, and CRM), a shared understanding of the customer needs, an accountability framework, and, for the more advanced, an external developer platform to increase reach on the broader ecosystem.
+The accountability framework and governance mechanism drive the organization’s ability to scale the most successful initiatives and provide the foundation to turn them into enterprise-grade solutions.

 Cloud Platform Engineering

 Ness gathered a similar experience in the intelligent transportation space by deploying an event-driven ticketing architecture in Asia.
-It leverages a scalable messaging broker to process events originating from the social network client LINE as well as public transport gates across the transport network.
+It leverages a scalable messaging broker to process events from the social network client LINE and public transport gates across the transport network.
 A cloud deployment accelerated the delivery and allowed the team to focus on distributed system challenges associated with event ordering.

 In our second example, software product development adapted to meet accelerated demands in release cadence without sacrificing quality.
-Agile practices have entered the automotive industry under the name of adaptive agile to inject flexibility at the lower tip of the V-cycle under rigorous architecture oversight.
-Practices such as continuous integration or continuous delivery have complemented the ways of working for software teams across any industry.
+Agile practices have entered the automotive industry under adaptive agile to inject flexibility at the lower tip of the V-cycle under rigorous architecture oversight.
+Practices such as continuous integration or delivery have complimented the ways of working for software teams across any industry.

-Ness helped a leading enterprise content management software vendor boost its test coverage from 15% to 90% while reducing environment provisioning times from 8 hours down to 4 minutes.
-The overall cycle time for tests is now 4 days instead of 16.
-Automation and a balanced test pyramid are key to intelligent engineering of modern digital solutions.
+Ness helped a leading enterprise content management software vendor boost its test coverage from 15% to 90% while reducing environment provisioning times from 8 hours to 4 minutes.
+As a result, the overall cycle time for tests is now four days instead of 16.
+Automation and a balanced test pyramid are critical to the intelligent engineering of modern digital solutions.

-Intelligent engineering has become even more important as the number of teams spanning across the overall product family grows.
-Coordination can only be achieved with practices such as Scaled Agile Framework, which cadences teams against a known release train and COVID-savvy town hall meetings.
+Intelligent engineering has become even more critical as the number of teams spanning the overall product family grows.
+Coordination can only be achieved with practices such as the Scaled Agile Framework, which cadences teams against a known release train and COVID-savvy town hall meetings.

 Automation and common CI/CD pipelines help teams remain nimble and meet agility requirements.
 Such was the case for our customer, a large gas turbine manufacturer.
-The digital platform provides data from connected assets and supports processes along the entire lifecycle of the package from cradle to grave with 25 teams coordinated by 3 trains.
+The digital platform provides data from connected assets and supports processes along the entire package lifecycle from the cradle to the grave with 25 teams coordinated by three trains.

 Edge Software Development

 ECU development is also influenced by electrification and autonomous driving trends.
-Ness has witnessed this first-hand with an innovative Austrian partner for the development, integration, and testing of ECUs for the powertrain of electric vehicles.
-Similar to the previous example, Ness optimized processes and methods of software development.
+Ness has witnessed this first-hand with an innovative Austrian partner for developing, integrating, and testing ECUs for the powertrain of electric vehicles.
+Similar to the previous example, Ness optimized software development processes and methods.

 Data & Analytics

-Cloud-based data processing can also accelerate the development cycle of a data product as was the case with ‘driving smoothness’ for our partner, a telematics service provider.
-This involved the processing of over 35 data attributes including GPS and data acquired via an on-board unit.
+Cloud-based data processing can also accelerate the development cycle of a data product, as was the case with ‘driving smoothness’ for our partner, a telematics service provider.
+This involved processing over 35 data attributes, including GPS and data acquired via an on-board unit.

 In the case of more advanced engineering applications involving structural computations, Ness leverages a distributed computing cluster to perform a solution search of systems of differential equations with parameters obtained through finite element analysis.
-This enterprise-grade architecture allows the organization to expose the calculation engine to turbine engineers across the enterprise who perform What-If analysis for their particular conditions.
+This enterprise-grade architecture allows the organization to expose the calculation engine to turbine engineers performing What-If analysis for their conditions.

 Independent of novel data engineering and data science approaches, fundamental capabilities such as data governance, architecture, data strategy and road mapping, meta and master data management remain essential as critical decisions are delegated to algorithms and production data.

-Ness is committed to cultivating innovation with an ecosystem of leading enterprise partners that complement our core strengths.
-As a result, Ness enjoys long-running and deep-standing relationships with our customers on the digital transformation journey.
+Ness is committed to cultivating innovation with an ecosystem of leading enterprise partners complementing our core strengths.
+As a result, Ness enjoys long-running and deep-standing relationships with our customers in achieving their digital transformation goals.